-John Howell has twenty years in the book trade.
-But before I spell out the details of that experience, I should take care of a question that I have been asked frequently for the past decade or so: No, I am not related to Warren Howell or the Howell family associated with John Howell - Books of San Francisco, California.
+John Howell has twenty-nine years in the book trade.
+But before I spell out the details of that experience, I should take care of a question that I have been asked frequently for the past decade or two: No, I am not related to Warren Howell or the Howell family associated with John Howell - Books of San Francisco, California.
 Unfortunately.
 My experience in the book trade began in 1991 with Barnes and Noble.
 That lasted for several years.
-My experience with rare books began with Jeff Weber Rare Books in Glendale, California.
+My experience with rare books began in 1996 with Jeff Weber Rare Books in Glendale, California.
 I wrote catalogs for Jeff for 8 years, leaving in the fall of 2004.
 John Howell for Books opened for business on January 1, 2005, and I have been selling books, primarily online, ever since.

-My checkered past includes a Masters degree in European Church History (750-1600) from California State University, Fullerton (1981-1984) and degrees in American Colonial and Early Republic periods at UCLA (1984-1990) where I am ABD (all but the Dissertation, the Book Seller's Degree!).
+My checkered past includes a Masters degree in European Church History (750-1600) from California State University, Fullerton (1981-1984), and degrees in American Colonial and Early Republic periods at UCLA (1984-1990) where I am ABD (all but the Dissertation, the Book Seller's Degree!).

 Please take some time and look around.
 Helpful feedback is appreciated.